 Certain physical processes help to prepare the body for sleep.
 In response to darkness, the pineal gland begins to produce melatonin.
-Melatonin is a hormone that promotes sleepiness.
+Melatonin is a serotonin-derived hormone that promotes sleepiness.
 However, exposure to light blocks the production of melatonin.
 When this happens before bed or during sleep, it can interfere with the sleep-wake cycle.

 Research has shown that being in a fully lit room prior to going to sleep results in delayed and shortened production of melatonin compared to dim lighting.
 The use of electronic devices before bed is associated with increased sleep issues and poorer quality sleep.
 Exposure to light at night may also be linked with health conditions such as depression, anxiety, and obesity.
 Fortunately, you can create a dark bedroom environment that promotes sufficient, restorative sleep.